iifawzi/rabbitmq-retry-aware-dlx/README.md

 # RabbitMQ Retry-Aware DLX Plugin

-A RabbitMQ exchange plugin that provides atomic, per-message dead-lettering with configurable retry limits.
+A RabbitMQ exchange that performs atomic, per-message death decisions with built-in retry handling, determining in-server when a message should be retried or permanently dead-lettered—without relying on external consumers or race-prone logic.

 ## TL;DR